-Wilde image No. 18 and its unauthorized use in a trade card
+Wilde image No. 18 (left) and its unauthorized use in a trade card and verso

-The importance of Sarony work on the photographs’ composition became evident quite early on in their history with Sarony’s legal case for copyright infringement against the Burrow-Giles Lithographic Company for the use of the Wilde image No. 18 in their unauthorized lithograph trade cards based the image.
+The artistic importance of Sarony work on the photographs’ composition became evident quite early on in their history with Sarony’s legal case for copyright infringement against the Burrow-Giles Lithographic Company for producing unauthorized lithograph trade cards based on Sarony’s Wilde image No. 18.

 The Federal trial court for the Southern District of New York awarded a $610 judgment to Sarony (the equivalent today of over $13,000).
 The judgment was affirmed by the U.S. Circuit Court for the Southern District of New York, and subsequently by the Supreme Court of the United States.
 This landmark case has become well known not only to Wilde scholars, but also to students of copyright law and intellectual property.